datacenter/ACI-Kubernetes-Visualiser/docs/README.md

         - 192.168.14.1
 ```

 - Expose the service as Type `LoadBalancer` and Configure a `loadBalancerIP`.
 With this config the Client will access the neo4j service by using the defined `loadBalancerIP` as entry point into your cluster on port `7687`.
 For this config to work the CNI must advertise via BGP the `loadBalancerIP` and the client needs to be able to route to the `loadBalancerIP`.
-This config is reccomended for Cilium, you must manually select a `loadBalancerIP`.
+This config is Recommended for Cilium, you must manually select a `loadBalancerIP`.

-**Reccomended for**: Cilium
+**Recommended for**: Cilium

 ```yaml
 neo4j-standalone: